 So many of the app solutions on the market offer fantastic budgeting tools.
 Other apps such as Westpac’s or Barclay’s provide instant access to balances (you don’t even need to sign in for a balance update), reminders of regular expenses (with the option

 to pay via your phone), alerts if your spending pattern is going above what you can afford or recommending saving advice if you’re looking on track to be under in any given month.

 The prospect of the banking industry opening up APIs to cover read-only access to some or all transaction history data, other account information and occasional write access to initiate payments could see fundamental changes in how we approach financial

 transactions and how we deal with our bank.
 In essence this will mean a standard process for legally sharing data for the purposes of providing better services to customers.
 In the past account aggregation has been one example talked about however to date

 it has mostly been achieved through screen scraping.
 We’ve already seen many new entrants opening up digital and mobile only banks such as

-Fidor and Atom to name a few and their approach to banking and payments is already a significant break from the traditional norm.
+Atom to name a few and their approach to banking and payments is already a significant break from the traditional norm.

 Will all of this information at your fingertips result in a change of behaviour towards cash?
 Maybe overtime, as Adam suggested “mobile banking makes your data more accessible but doesn’t necessarily encourage a behaviour change between cash and electronic